Ryan Edmondson: Aberdeen loan

+Northampton Town loan

 On 14 January 2021, Edmondson joined League One club Northampton Town on loan until the end of the 2020–21 season.
 Manager Keith Curle had originally tried to sign him in the summer.
 He scored his first goal for the club on 6 March, in a 4–1 win over Portsmouth at Sixfields; he was awarded the goal by the dubious goals committee as it had been initially credited to teammate Sam Hoskins, whose chip was heading for the net before being bungled over the line by Edmondson.
 He ended the loan spell with two goals from 21 appearances.
 However he was dropped by manager Jon Brady after coming into personal difficulties.

+Fleetwood Town loan

 Edmondson joined League One club Fleetwood Town on 11 June 2021 on loan for the 2021–22 season.
 He struggled to establish himself at Highbury under both Simon Grayson and Stephen Crainey, and scored just two goals in 17 games before being recalled by Leeds United on 4 January 2022.

+Port Vale loan

-Later that day, he was loaned out to League Two club Port Vale for the rest of the season.
+On 4 January 2022, he was loaned out to League Two club Port Vale for the rest of the season.
 Manager Darrell Clarke said that "he fits the profile of the type player that we were looking for particularly with his presence, mobility and his touch".
 Edmondson scored his first goal for the "Valiants" on 1 February, his flicked header opening the scoring in a 1–1 draw with Forest Green Rovers at Vale Park.
 He was an unused substitute as Vale secured promotion to League One via the 2022 League Two play-offs with victory over Mansfield Town in the final at Wembley Stadium.